 Looking for the perfect summer salad or side dish for your next BBQ?
 Look no further!
 This Avocado Corn salad is the winning dish.
 With all the flavors of summer, this salad is sure to please any crowd.

-In all honesty, you're going to want to make this all summer long, not just for those Fourth of July BBQs or family picnics or outdoor summer potlucks.
+In all honesty, you're going to want to make this summer recipe all season long, not just for those Fourth of July BBQs or family picnics or outdoor summer potlucks.
+And you will want to make Watermelon Feta Salad with Mint, Sweet & Spicy BBQ Sauce and Sweet Mint Iced Tea to complement your other bbq food for sure.

 This corn salad is easy, fresh, captures the essence of some of the season's best produce and, of course, tastes delicious.